 Notes

 - I prefer to use canned pumpkin.
-If you would like to roast your own pumpkin, I include directions in the post.
+If you want to roast your pumpkin, I include directions in the post.
+Do not use pumpkin pie filling.

-- If you are unable to eat corn, you can substitute arrowroot starch for the corn starch.
+- If you cannot eat corn, you can substitute arrowroot starch for the corn starch.

 - I recommend using full-fat cream cheese and sour cream to keep the delicious level of creaminess.